VictorHenrique317/alg2_tp2/README.md

 ```

 ## Results
 All the results of our experiments are saved in the `results` directory.
 With the aggregate results table saved in the `final_results.csv` file.
+A report with an analysis of the experiments is avaiable in the `relatorio.pdf` located on the project root directory.